Yuan-Projects/yuanjs/README.md

 Enter the YuanJS directory and install required grunt plugins:

-    cd yuanjs && npm install && grunt
+    cd yuanjs && npm install
+    npm start

-The bundled files will be replaced in the `build` directory. `yuan.js` is the development version, `yuan.min.js` is the production version.
+The bundled files will be replaced in the `build` directory.

-If you are interested in this project and want tweak it, running the following in your command line:

-    grunt watch

-Grunt will watch the resource files and generate the bundled files automatically for you after you made any changes in any file of the watch list.